 - Certain nutrients, such as vitamin C and hyaluronic acid, increase moisture and improve skin elasticity and joint lubrication

 - Certain nutrients and antioxidants are used for their anti-inflammatory and antioxidant properties, which can prevent the development of cardiovascular diseases, Alzheimer’s, and cancer

 - IV detoxification is a standard procedure used for supervised withdrawal from addictive drugs and alcoholism

-Intravenous detoxification can safely neutralise and eliminate toxins in the body.
+Intravenous detoxification can safely neutralize and eliminate toxins in the body.
 It works on the cellular level and is compatible with the body’s natural healing system.
 The procedure is highly recommended for those who are regularly exposed to toxins such as alcohol, cigarette smoke, pollution, pesticides, heavy metals, and acid rain.
-It is also, in general, very important for those who wish to avoid unhealthy lifestyle and focus on good diet and exercise.
+It is also, in general, very important for those who wish to avoid unhealthy lifestyles and focus on a good diet and exercise.